nsporillo/GlobalWarming/README.md

 ## Suggestions
 Feel free to create issues on this github project, or email me at nsporillo@gmail.com

+I'm still working on establishing a stable default model that doesnt implode servers a day after they install.
+The negative effects need to be burdensome but not devastating right off the bat, and it's difficult to project what will happpen.
+Please let me know if you have any thoughts

 ## Contributing
 Always welcome to fork this repository and submit pull requests!